AtiqueUrRehman/qaida/README.md

 ### Why we made Qaida
 OCR algorithms, have received a significant improvement in performance recently, mainly due to the increase in capabilities of artificial intelligence algorithms.
 However this advancement is not evenly distributed over all languages.
-Urdu is also among the languages which di not receive much attention, specially in the font independent perspective.
+Urdu is also among the languages which did not receive much attention, specially in the font independent perspective.
-One of the main reason for is intra-class variability of the letters in Urdu; unlike English and other Latin based languages, letters in Urdu are not constrained to only a single shape.
+One of the main reason for this, is intra-class variability of the letters in Urdu; unlike English and other Latin based languages, letters in Urdu are not constrained to only a single shape.
 Their shape changes with their position within the ligature.
 Number of shapes per letter vary from one to four.
 There are almost [18,569 valid ligatures](http://www.cle.org.pk/software/ling_resources/UrduLigatures.htm) in Urdu which are to be recognized as compared to only 52 characters (excluding numbers and punctuations) in English.

-Qaida is an attempt to advance the research in font independent printed Urdu test recognition by creating a large scale public data set.
-This data set, to the best of out knowledge is the only large multi-font Urdu data set.
+Qaida is an attempt to advance the research in font independent printed Urdu test recognition.This data set, to the best of out knowledge is the first large scale multi-font data set for Urdu language.

 ### Get the data
 | Name  | Content | Classes | Examples | Size | Link | MD5 Checksum|